 Jeff founded Empowering People for Inclusive Communities (EPIC) in March of 2011, to address the growing need for transition aged youth with disabilities to develop their leadership skills, and to become more active in their communities.

 With a lifelong passion for social justice and community service, Jeff began his career in the fall of 1999 as a member of the City Year Boston corps.
 Through his work at the Nathan Hale Elementary School in Roxbury, MA, Jeff first worked with youth with learning disabilities in a 3rd-5th grade special education classroom.
-Inspired daily by his student’s contributions, growth and leadership potential, Jeff was awed by their commitment to their own personal development.

-Since that time, Jeff has devoted his career to working within the disability community in varied settings: classrooms, community organizations, residential programs and vocational environments.
+Since that time, Jeff has devoted his career to working within the Disability Community in varied settings: classrooms, community organizations, residential programs and vocational environments.
 His work includes time at Perkins School for the Blind, North Suffolk Mental Health Association, Partners for Youth with Disabilities, and countless hours of volunteer service at numerous organizations.

 Jeff’s favorite quote: “Our lives begin to end the day we become silent about things that matter” - Martin Luther King Jr